 Knowing When to Quit Your Job

 There are many times when the need to leave is clear.
-However, I would urge you to exhaust your options before quitting, especially if you don’t have another job lined up right away.
-If you’re unsure how to know when to change jobs and the above circumstances don’t apply, there might still be hope for you at your current job.
+However, I urge you to exhaust your options before quitting, especially if you don’t have another job lined up immediately.
+If you’re unsure when to change careers and the above circumstances don’t apply, there might still be hope for you at your current job.

-When you’re thinking about quitting, it’s important to first re-examine your perceptions of the situation.
+When thinking about quitting, it’s essential to re-examine your perceptions of the situation.
 Seek the advice of your mentors, trusted colleagues, a business coach, or a professional HR person.
-Many times our emotions can keep us from seeing our own circumstances clearly, and it can help to have an unbiased observer to help advise us.
+Our emotions can often keep us from seeing our circumstances clearly, and it can help us have an unbiased observer to help advise us.

-If you truly are dissatisfied but would like to stay with your company, have an honest talk with your manager.
-While certain things are beyond their control, most leaders are willing to be flexible in order to retain their high performers.
-Come prepared with a list of changes that could reasonably be made in order to keep you on.
+If you genuinely are dissatisfied but want to stay with your company, talk honestly with your manager.
+While certain things are beyond their control, most leaders are willing to be flexible to retain their high performers.
+Come prepared with a list of changes that could reasonably be made to keep you on.

 Finally, be prepared to walk away.
-It’s possible that the situation is unsalvageable, but that’s a necessary part of life.
-Your career path won’t always look the way you anticipated, but if you trust your gut, it will often work out for the best.
+The situation may be unsalvageable, but that’s a necessary part of life.
+Your career path won’t always look as anticipated, but if you trust your gut, it will often work out for the best.

-While you might have a very good reason for a job change, every job comes with its own set of challenges that must be overcome.
+While you might have an excellent reason for a job change, every job has challenges that must be overcome.
 If you’re wondering how to know when to change jobs, fill out my contact form for a video coaching session on the biggest challenge in your career.

 Coach Dave